nesv/hex-monte-carlo/README.md

 A Monte Carlo simulator, using Gale's Algorithm to determine the winner of a Hex game, based on the difference of the stone played on a single cell.

 There are two implementations in this repository.
-The first os written in Python, by [pgadey](https://github.com/pgadey).
+The first was written in Python, by [pgadey](https://github.com/pgadey).
 The second is written in Go, by [myself](https://github.com/nesv).